BRB67/17uote3ollection/173Bible/173TheKingJamesVersionOfTheBible.md

 21:1 And the LORD visited Sarah as he had said, and the LORD did unto Sarah as he had spoken.

+21:2 For Sarah conceived, and bare Abraham a son in his old age, at the set time of which God had spoken to him.

+21:3 And Abraham called the name of his son that was born unto him, whom Sarah bare to him, Isaac.

+21:4 And Abraham circumcised his son Isaac being eight days old, as God had commanded him.

+21:5 And Abraham was an hundred years old, when his son Isaac was born unto him.

+21:6 And Sarah said, God hath made me to laugh, so that all that hear will laugh with me.

+21:7 And she said, Who would have said unto Abraham, that Sarah should have given children suck? for I have born him a son in his old age.

+21:8 And the child grew, and was weaned: and Abraham made a great feast the same day that Isaac was weaned.

+21:9 And Sarah saw the son of Hagar the Egyptian, which she had born unto Abraham, mocking.

+21:10 Wherefore she said unto Abraham, Cast out this bondwoman and her
+son: for the son of this bondwoman shall not be heir with my son, even with Isaac.

+21:11 And the thing was very grievous in Abraham's sight because of his son.

+21:12 And God said unto Abraham, Let it not be grievous in thy sight because of the lad, and because of thy bondwoman; in all that Sarah hath said unto thee, hearken unto her voice; for in Isaac shall thy seed be called.

 ## The Book of Psalms

 	Psalm 01